-Club Penguin Beta
+Club Penguin Rewritten

 Tip The Iceberg

-Fake Club Penguin Bans
+Club Penguin Bans

-The Purple Republic is a group originating on 4chan’s /v/ board dedicated to raiding Club Penguin servers with purple penguins, similar to the Pool’s Closed phenomenon associated with Habbo Hotel.
+The Purple Republic is a group originating on 4chan’s /v/ board dedicated to raiding Club Penguin servers with purple penguins, similar to the Anonymous Pool’s Closed phenomenon associated with Habbo Hotel.

 Club Penguin (via Wayback Machine) – Club Penguin